 SEAT Ibiza review - Interior, design and technology

-The exterior's sharp lines carry over to the spacious interior with strong tech on offer to boot.
+The Ibiza's sharp exterior lines carry over to the spacious interior with strong tech on offer to boot

 Although the latest SEAT Ibiza is a fraction (2mm) shorter than the old model, the MQB A0 platform means the wheelbase has extended by 95mm, so there's much more space inside – SEAT says rear legroom is improved by 35mm, while the square-shaped boot is especially spacious at 355 litres.